jackbaty/archive.baty.net/content/posts/2020/2020-12-06-logseq/index.md

----
-title: Logseq is a private, local-first Roam alternative
++++
+categories = ["Software"]
+date = "2020-12-06"
-excerpt: This is a pretty compelling local-first option.
-Written in Clojure and feels more Roam-like than, say, Obsidian.
+excerpt = "This is a pretty compelling local-first option.
+Written in Clojure and feels more Roam-like than, say, Obsidian." slug = "logseq-a-private-local-first-roam-alternative" tags = ["Roam", "Clojure"] title = "Logseq is a private, local-first Roam alternative"

-date:  2020-12-06
-tags: ["Roam", "Clojure"]
-categories: ["Software"]
-slug: logseq-a-private-local-first-roam-alternative
----
++++

 I continue to follow development of [Logseq](https://logseq.com).